ms-iot/content/win10/tools/Webb.md

 	![Webb Home]({{site.baseurl}}/images/Webb/webb.png)

-    You can also launch the Web-based Device Management tool from the Windows IoT Core Watcher by right clicking on your device, and clicking Launch in browser
+    You can also launch the Web-based device management tool from the Windows IoT Core Watcher by right clicking on your device, and clicking Launch in browser

 ###Top Toolbar
 The top toolbar allows you to shutdown, reboot and give feedback.